Made from 1942 to 1945, the seven films range from 40 to 76 minutes

 forty thousand civilians.

-and unifying the separate lands into a single Chinese identity.
+the Chinese resistance and unifying the separate lands into a single Chinese

-off all resources from its victim, China's allies effectuate an engineering
+hoping to cut off all resources from its victim, China's allies effectuate

-miracle.
-They construct the seven hundred mile long Burma Road over the
+an engineering miracle.
+They construct the seven hundred mile long Burma

-mountains of Myanmar, and set up a constant caravan of trucks to ship food
+Road over the mountains of Myanmar, and set up a constant caravan of trucks

 |